 With Docker, we can create portable Java CLI applications for various environments by pre-building container images.
-This could make deployment a lot easier and less messy in particularly in Production environments.
+These images could make deployment a lot easier and less messy in particularly in Production environments.
 This post briefly demonstrates how to create a Docker image with a Java CLI application.

 Requirements